Pershing missile displays: U.S. Space & Rocket Center

 The U.S. Space & Rocket Center, Huntsville, Alabama had all three variants of Pershing on their launchers.
 The three display missiles were removed from the outdoor display around 2008.
 The Pershing 1 was donated to the United States Army Ordnance Training and Heritage Center where it was refurbished and is now on display.
-The Pershing 1a and Pershing II are in storage at Redstone Arsenal.
+The Pershing 1a and Pershing II were in storage at Redstone Arsenal in building 8021.
+The Pershing II was moved to storage outside of building 8022 in February 2021, awaiting movement to the Pima Air and Space Museum in Tucson, Arizona.

 United States Army Ordnance Museum

 The United States Army Ordnance Museum, Aberdeen Proving Ground, Maryland had a Pershing 1 on outdoor display.
 It was removed when the museum moved to Fort Lee in 2010.

 NATO Air Base Geilenkirchen

 NATO Air Base Geilenkirchen, Flugplatz Teveren, West Germany was the home of Missile Wing 2, West German Air Force.
 A Pershing 1 was on display as late as 1985.

 Wiley Kaserne

 1st Battalion, 81st Field Artillery Regiment at Wiley Kaserne, Neu-Ulm, West Germany had a Pershing 1 displayed in front of the headquarters building from at least 1969 but removed by 1983.